GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 As mentioned a few times before, one of the main purpose of the proposed architecture is encourage unit testing.
 Small classes with dedicated purposes make it easy.

-For unit testing command and event handlers the following path can be used:
+For unit testing command and event handlers the following convension can be used:
 1. Setup CRM state (if required).
 1. Setup a command / event.
 1. Pass it to the bus.